DCallaz/flitsr/README.md

 To run the FLITSR algorithm and produce a suspiciousness ranking, simply use the
 command:
 ```
-flitsr <input> [tcm]
+flitsr <input>
 ```
-where `<input>` is the directory containing the coverage files for GZoltar input, or the file containing the coverage for TCM input (which must then be followed by the `tcm` option).
+where `<input>` is the directory containing the coverage files for GZoltar input, or the file containing the coverage for TCM input.
 See the Input structure section for more information on the types of input.

 More advanced options and outputs are described in the Detailed usage section in this README.